Agilevent/rails-job-application/README.md

     List 3 -
       Header: Successful Charges
       In this list simply display all the charges that were succesful.

+### Tests

+Create the following RSpec tests:

+  1. Verify that there are three lists on the screen.
+One for Successful charges, one for failed charges and one for the disputed charges.
+  2. Verify that in the Successful charges list there are 10 line items.
+Verify that in the failed charges list there are 5 failed charges.
+Verify that in the disputed charges list there are failed charges.

 ## Once Complete
 1. Commit and Push your code to your new repository